schwiftyg/Summary_Notes/others/mark_questions_for_Super_team.md

 and I also did a lot of extra works, and basic on  make an app auto_unsplash https://github.com/harryji168/auto_unsplash and full screenshot readme https://github.com/harryji168/Summary_Notes/blob/99ad209d1f72c95fc94556ccea11b31f9d00c685/Node/Node_project.md

-the mark lady didn't pay attention of whole pictures of my work, work history, and extra works, the total ASSIGNMENT RUBRIC should higher than 84 now.
+the marking lady didn't pay attention of whole pictures of my work, work history, and extra works, the total ASSIGNMENT RUBRIC should higher than 84 now.